007hyno/007hyno/README.md

 - 🔭 I’m currently working on Dynamic Website & Python Automation.
 - 🌱 I’m currently learning Python, Laravel.
 - 📫 How to reach me: by email or oz#4415 on Discord
-- ⚡ Fun fact: Sometimes emojis worth thousand words.
-The “thumps up” emoji has been used on Github more than 7.2 million times.
+- ⚡ Fun fact:The “thumps up” emoji has been used on Github more than 7.2 million times.
 <!--
 **007hyno/007hyno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.